Today in Middle Eastern history: the Battle of Köse Dağ (1243)

 The Seljuks were able to put together a substantial army, somewhere between 60,000 and 80,000 strong, by appealing to their Christian neighbors for aid.
 Georgia sent men as did the Empire of Trebizond, a Byzantine-ish state that had formed after the Byzantine Empire itself briefly ceased to exist due to the Fourth Crusade.
 Combined they probably doubled or nearly doubled the size of the Mongolian army.
 The two forces met at Köse Dağ, just a bit east of the north-central Anatolian city of Sivas, on June 26, 1243.

-Little about Kaykhusraw’s approach to the battle makes sense.
-His commanders suggested he assume a defensive position and wait for the Mongols to attack.
-He rejected this, which may have been wise because the Mongols could have outmaneuvered the Seljuk force.
-But instead of using his numerical superiority, Kaykhusraw instead apparently broke off a force of about 20,000 men and sent them against the Mongols as an advance guard.
+Kaykhusraw’s commanders suggested he assume a defensive position and wait for the Mongols to attack.
+He rejected this idea, which may have been wise because the Mongols could have outmaneuvered a stationary defender.
+Instead he broke off a force of about 20,000 men and sent them against the Mongols as an advance guard.
 The Mongols did what they usually did—they feigned a retreat, suckered their attackers into chasing them, and then surrounded and decimated them.
 Some 3000 of the attackers are believed to have been killed.
 The rest of the Seljuk army, having basically stood by and watched this happen, panicked and ran.
+Dividing one’s army in the face of a numerically inferior enemy is a fairly time honored tactic.
+But generally it’s done in order to attack the opponent from two places at once.
+I’m not sure what Kaykhusraw was thinking here but whatever it was, it ensured the Mongolian victory.

 In the end Kaykhusraw had to do all the homage that the Mongols wanted him to do in the first place.
-The Sultanate of Rum survived but only as a Mongolian vassal (Trebizond and the Armenian kingdom in Cilicia also had to bend the knee), and as the Mongolian Ilkhanate began to weaken in the later 13th century so did the Seljuks.
+The Sultanate of Rum survived, but only as a vassal to the Mongols’ Middle Eastern domain, which would eventually be known as the Ilkhanate (Trebizond and the Armenian kingdom in Cilicia also had to bend the knee).
+As the Ilkhanate began to weaken toward the end of the 13th century, so did the sultanate.
 Small principalities called beyliks began to break from the sultanate and from Mongolian control.
 Most of them never amounted to much but there’s at least one with which you’re probably familiar.
 The Sultanate of Rum, eventually reduced to little more than the city of Konya in central Anatolia, ceased to exist in the early 1300s.